-We applied the OATS analysis separately to all 19 forecast cycles that occurred after the forecast training period (1 July to 7 November).
+We applied the OATS analysis separately to all 19 forecast cycles that occurred after the forecast training period.
 Finally, the relative proportion of each source of uncertainty was determined by dividing the total variance of each isolated source of uncertainty by the sum of the variance of all uncertainty sources.